 9. Benjamin Moore – Chantilly Lace

-Chantilly white is a crisper shade which will add sophistication to your kitchen aesthetic.
+Chantilly Lace is a crisper shade which will add sophistication to your kitchen aesthetic.

 Just remember to pick at least one neutral tone (like this one.)